 Hon.
-150, 151 Freshman Honors Seminar I, II
+150, 151 Freshman Honors Seminar

 Freshman Honors Seminars are offered on a variety of subjects by faculty members from across the university.
-One semester will count as the core-required Freshman Seminar, while the other will typically count for another of the general education requirements.
+One semester will count as the core-required Freshman Seminar, while the other will typically count for one of the other core requirements.
+We regularly offer sections of Honors 151 that fulfill the Literature 200 requirement, a Natural Science requirement, a History 116 or 117, or a Social Science credit, among others.
 Required for Honors freshmen; open to others with permission of the Honors director.
 Honors 150 every fall; Honors 151 every spring.